soulwing/fluent-jdbc/README.md

 ```

 As shown in the example, we can easily retrieve the values of OUT or INOUT
 parameters using the `getOutParameter` method.
-In this example, we use the
+In this example, we specify
-parameter position.
-Some JDBC drivers allow the parameters to be retrieve
+the parameter by position.
+Some JDBC drivers allow the parameters to be
-by name -- the `getOutParameter` method has an overload that takes a parameter
+retrieved by name -- the `getOutParameter` method has an overload that takes
-name for this purpose.
+a parameter name as a string for this purpose.

 ### Procedures that Implicitly Return Result Sets

-Some JDBC drivers implicitly return open cursors as `ResultSet` objects.
+Some JDBC drivers return open cursors as `ResultSet` objects.
+In ANSI SQL, a
-In ANSI SQL, a procedure that returns a cursor as a result set might be
+procedure that returns a cursor as a result set might be written like this:
-specified like this:

 ```
 CREATE PROCEDURE find_persons_by_name(IN p_name VARCHAR(50))